SimonRichardson/functional-notes/notes/compose.md

 ## Example

-### Javascript

-The following example uses the compose function to first sort the array, then to reverse it.
+The following example uses the compose combinator to first call sort, then to call reverse on the array passed in.

 ```javascript
 function a(x) {